unoplatform/uno/doc/articles/migrating-from-previous-releases.md

 #### Migrating `ApplicationData` on Skia targets

+Previously, `ApplicationData` was stored directly in the `Environment.SpecialFolder.LocalApplicationData` folder and all Uno Platform apps shared this single location.
+Starting with Uno Platform 5.0, application data is stored in application-specific folders under the `LocalApplicationData` root.
+For more details, see the [docs](features/applicationdata.md).
+To perform the initial migration of existing data, you need to make sure to copy the files from the root of the `LocalApplicationData` folder to `ApplicationData.Current.LocalFolder` manually using `System.IO`.

 #### `ShouldWriteErrorOnInvalidXaml` now defaults to true

-#### `ShouldWriteErrorOnInvalidXaml` now defaults to true.
-Invalid XAML, such as unknown properties or unknown x:Bind targets will generate a compiler error.
+Invalid XAML, such as unknown properties or unknown x:Bind targets, will generate a compiler error.
 Those errors must now be fixed as they are no longer ignored.

 #### Updating the Windows SDK from from 18362 to 19041

+If your existing libraries or UWP/WinAppSDK projects target the Windows SDK 18362, you'll need to upgrade to 19041.
+A simple way of doing so is to replace all occurrences of `18362` to `19041` in all your solution's `csproj`, `.targets`, `.props` and `.wapproj` files.

 #### Xaml generator now always uses strict search

+This change ensures that the XAML parser will only look for types explicitly, and avoids fuzzy matching that could lead to incorrect type resolution.

-In order to resolve types properly in a conditional XAML namespace, make use to use the [new syntax introduced in Uno 4.8](https://platform.uno/docs/articles/platform-specific-xaml.html?q=condition#specifying-namespaces).
+In order to resolve types properly in a conditional XAML namespace, make sure to use the [new syntax introduced in Uno 4.8](https://platform.uno/docs/articles/platform-specific-xaml.html?q=condition#specifying-namespaces).

 #### ResourceDictionary now require an explicit Uri reference

-Resources dictionaries are now required to be explicitly referenced by URI to be considered during resource resolution.
-Applications that are already running properly on WinAppSDK should not be impacted by this change.
+Resources dictionaries must now be explicitly referenced by URI to be considered during resource resolution.
+This change should not impact applications that are already running properly on WinAppSDK.

-The reason for this change is the alignment of the inclusion behavior with WinUI, which does not automatically place dictionaries as ambiently available.
+This change is due to the alignment of the inclusion behavior with WinUI, which does not automatically place dictionaries as ambiently available.

 This behavior can be disabled by using `FeatureConfiguration.ResourceDictionary.IncludeUnreferencedDictionaries`, by setting the value `true`.